Some of the numbers presented in this website may not be the most recent available

 Agriculture, primarily bananas, is the most important sector of the economy.
 Tourism is also important.

-The islands of Saint Vincent and the Grenadines are volcanic with steep slopes and little sedimentary cover.
+The volcanic islands are surrounded by oceanic crust of the Caribbean Sea and Atlantic Ocean with steep slopes and little sedimentary cover.
 Saint Vincent's highest peak is La Soufrière volcano at 1,234 m.
 Numerous eruptions over the years have seriously damaged the economy.

 This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
 Thus St. Vincent and the Grenadines have no identified indigenous oil or gas resources, either onshore or offshore.